VynDesign/pool-assistant-mock/readme.md

 * Calculate estimated Free Chlorine PPM based on temp, ORP, and pH readings.

 * Indiate "trends" (pH trending downward, ORP trending upward, etc...)

+* Design a modified version of the HA "Gauge" card that has severity coloration at both the low and high end of the arch, since the pH and ORP should have a specific "good" range that does not start with 0